Nush001/Academic-Projects/README.md

 ### Conclusion
 - Random Forest model provides the best prediction for defaults.

-## Project: Sneaker Resale Market Analysis for Arbit Company(BiweeklycapstoneF.ipynb)
+## 2)Project: Sneaker Resale Market Analysis for Arbit Company(BiweeklycapstoneF.ipynb)

 ### Introduction
 This project aims to predict the sold prices of sneakers using various features and machine learning techniques.